nicokempe/discord-tracker/README.md

    cp .env.example .env
    ```

-- Edit the `.env` file and replace the placeholder values with your actual Discord bot token, user ID, and the channel ID where messages will be posted.
+- Edit the `.env` file and replace the placeholder value with your actual Discord bot token.
   ```env
   DISCORD_TOKEN=your_actual_discord_bot_token
   ```